 - 1. Switchgear connected directly to utility services must be service entrance rated. - 2.
 The main incoming service for facilities requiring medium voltage switchgear shall be metalclad circuit breaker switchgear. - 3.
 Fuse-based medium voltage switchgear is only acceptable in the following scenarios: - 3.1 Systems without neutral-grounding resistors; - 3.2 Capacity is less than 2 MVA; - 3.3 Arc flash hazards are not increased by the use of a fuse based installation; - 3.4 Protection is provided to prevent the occurrence of a loss of a phase to loads; and - 3.5 Selective coordination is not lost. - 4.
 Circuit breakers shall be vacuum circuit breakers. - 5.
 Utilize 125 VDC switchgear control power for all installations, except as follows: - 5.1 AC control power may be utilized for installations less than 4 MVA, and requires provision of a dedicated UPS or capacitor trip supply. - 6.
 At minimum, provide arc-resistant switchgear where the arc flash category level for the switchgear is above Category 2.
 Under no circumstances shall protection settings be set in a manner to reduce arc flash energies for the purpose of bypassing this requirement, if the reduced protection settings impact selective coordination or in any other way impact operation or maintenance. - 7.
-Where arc resistant switchgear is provided: - 7.1 the standard of acceptance shall be ANSI/IEEE C37.20.7 Type 2B; and - 7.2 ensure that the maximum fault clearing time is within the switchgear design limits (typically 0.5 second). - 8.
+Where arc resistant switchgear is provided: - 7.1 The standard of acceptance shall be ANSI/IEEE C37.20.7 Type 2B; and - 7.2 Ensure that the maximum fault clearing time is within the switchgear design limits (typically 0.5 second). - 8.
 Protection and metering shall be microprocessor based with integrated digital metering and display, as well as communications capability for remote display via the control system. - 9.
 See Section 10.4 for protection requirements. - 10.
 Provide at minimum the following signals to the control system for monitoring and alarming: - 10.1 Closed / open status of main and tie breakers. - 10.2 Breaker / Relay fail status. - 10.3 Metering signals as per Section 9.2. - 11.
 Provide closed-door racking for all medium-voltage switchgear. - 12.
 Consider the use of light-based arc detection protection relays to reduce arc flash energies. - 13.
 Utilize remote racking for switchgear with arc flash ratings exceeding Category 3, where maintenance personnel are not otherwise protected by arc-resistant switchgear. - 14.
-Ensure viewing windows are provided to visually monitor the position of disconnect switch style switchgear. - 15.
-Provide thermographic inspection windows in switchgear with arc flash ratings exceeding Category 2. - 16.
-Clearances - 16.1 Provide sufficient working space in front of medium voltage switchgear to allow for all draw-out racking operations to be comfortably carried out by maintenance personnel.
+Ensure viewing windows are provided to visually monitor the position of disconnect blades in switch style switchgear.

+15. Provide thermographic inspection windows in all medium voltage switchgear.